modern-hobbyist/aesir/README.md

 **Project Aesir** is a collection of custom keyboard PCB designs created using KiCad, aimed at keyboard enthusiasts and DIY makers.
 Each project in this collection is designed to offer flexibility, from a template for a standard keyboard PCB using the STM32F072CBT6 microcontroller to a split ergonomic keyboard design, also powered by the STM32F072CBT6.

-Inspired by Norse mythology, the designs in **Project Aesir** focus on quality, creativity, and ease of customization.
-Whether you're building your first mechanical keyboard or iterating on your own design, these resources will help guide you through the process.

-## Features
-- **STM32F072CBT6 Keyboard Template**: A ready-to-use template for creating standard keyboard PCBs.
+I initially started this collection as a personal respository of templates to get my new projects on the ground running faster, but it has gradually grown to include several board designs I've completed.
+Make sure to check back in periodically as I add new boards to my collection!

 ## Included Projects
 1. **Heimdall**: A full-sized keyboard PCB designed for customization and personal use.
 2. **STM32F072CBT6 Standard Template**: A blank template for creating your own keyboard designs with the STM32F072CBT6 microcontroller.
+3. **STM32F072CBT6 Split Template**: A blank template for creating your own split keyboard designs with the STM32F072CBT6 microcontroller.
-3. **Hermod**: A split ergonomic keyboard design for those seeking an ergonomic, portable build.
+4. **Hermod**: A split ergonomic keyboard design for those seeking an ergonomic, portable build.
+Featuring a magnetically detachable AND reversible numpad!

 ## Getting Started